enceeper/enceeper-jslib/README.md

 ### Important notes

 The library assumes that the machine we are running is not hostile.
 If another hostile process can acquire a memory segment previously used by our app it could gain access to important key information.
-Given that JS allocates memory dymanically, even considering zeroing variables after usage by itself would be a very hard task.
+Given that JS allocates memory dymanically, even considering zeroing variables after usage could add unnecessary complexity without accomplishing its goal.

 *The safest way is to use the library in your personal machine.*